 How’d we do?
 Was the trip an example of sustainable, green tourism?

 Over our years of travel, we’ve learned that the most important thing you can bring on any trip is flexibility.
 Certainly this was the case for this trip.
 Right before we were to leave for our trip, we lost a sister to cancer.
 Though she’d been sick for a while, her death was completely unexpected.
 We were shattered, and unsure whether to go forward with the trip.
 We made the difficult decision to adjust plans and go to Costa Rica directly from the funeral.

 Almost all the plans we’ve outlined above changed.
 We left from Texas, cancelled the cruise portion of the trip, and slowed down our schedule to add more time to rest.
 As a result, the trip was more sustainable than we’d planned.
 We know it was more of what we needed after our loss.
 Not only did we have privacy to mourn, but also the days in small towns gave us the opportunity to enjoy local restaurants, and hear live music.

-Green Travel Planning Success – local guides!
+Green Travel Planning Success – going with local guides!